ZEV LRC-X & LRC

 In short -The ZEV is lighter, faster, longer range, more storage, more weather proof, lower seat, less maintenance points, and twice the range of the BMW at a lower cost.

-The ZEV has 14% more highway range over the ZERO range at the same speed.
+The ZEV LRC-X has 68% more highway range over the ZERO DSR with the power tank at the same speed 55 mph.

 The ZEV motor has 2.5 X the torque of the ZERO motor.